-Scleral lenses are custom, large diameter gas permeable (GP) contact lenses.
+Scleral lenses are custom, large-diameter gas permeable (GP) contact lenses.
 They are much bigger than most GP lenses, so they completely “vault” over the cornea and rest on the white part of the eye called the sclera.
-Unlike soft contact lenses and conventional gas permeable lenses, sclerals do not touch the cornea.
+Unlike soft contact lenses and conventional gas permeable lenses, scleral do not touch the cornea.
 They tuck underneath both eyelids making them more comfortable to wear.

 Why wear scleral lenses?

 - Scleral lenses are made out of highly oxygen permeable GP materials.

 - They are made exactly for your visual needs to give you customized vision correction.

 - They are durable and may last for one to two years.

 - They provide extra moisture for healthy eyes and for people who have severe dry eyes.

 Since scleral lenses are designed to vault over the cornea entirely, they create a fluid-filled space between the back surface of the lens and the cornea.
 The cornea stays moist enhancing ocular comfort.